 Outdoor Research Helium II Jacket: Best lightweight packable rain jacket

 Outdoor Research have, well, done their research when it comes to creating the best women’s raincoats.
-The Helium II is an ultra light rain jacket, weighing in at an impossible tiny 156 grammes (5.5 oz).
+The Helium II is an ultralight rain jacket, weighing in at an impossible tiny 156 grams (5.5 oz).
 So, you can have it spare in your bag without sacrificing valuable space or adding weight.

 The waterproof and windproof shell is complete with AquaGuard zippers, which does exactly what it says on the tin: keeps you perfectly dry.

-Best for: Intrepid women seeking a lightweight rain jacket which is not only packable, but super jam-packed with a whole catalogue of extra features.
+Best for: Intrepid women seeking a lightweight rain jacket that is not only packable but super jam-packed with a whole catalog of extra features.